Procedural impropriety in Singapore administrative law: Right to access documentation

 A party to a proceeding should have the right to access documentation which had been produced by the other party to the proceedings.
 It would be wrong if such documents were not shown to the other party at all.
-If a party to the proceedings needs time to study or make copies of the documents, he or she should be allowed to do so.
+Parties to the proceedings needs time to study or make copies of the documents.
 However, as the High Court opined in Teng Cheng Sin v.
 Law Fay Yuen (2003), if a party does not request for copies of documents or for time to study the documents, a complaint of this nature will carry much less weight.

 In relation to clemency pleas, in Yong Vui Kong the Court of Appeal was of the view that any right to disclosure of material relating to Article 22P(2) of the Constitution could only be based on a right of hearing of a clemency case.
 Since there is no right to petition for clemency and/or a right to be heard during the clemency process, it follows that no such right of disclosure exists under Article 22P.